Check this page regularly. CLBC will post updates as needed.

 How do I find out about coronavirus or COVID-19?

 It is important to get the facts.
 You can find out about coronavirus or COVID-19, the current level of risk, and how to protect yourself and your family from the BC Centre for Disease Control website here.
-You can also find information and short videos on symptoms, how to protect yourself and other topics at the Vancouver Coastal Health website here.

 What should I do to protect myself?